CSteinmuller/devdocs/source/howto/doc-howto.rst

 Links: Links should only be shown as hyperlinks, *never* as raw links.
-As an example, https://qub3d.org needs to be given the name "Qub3d."
+As an example, https://qub3d.org needs to be given the name, "Qub3d."
 A way to do this is demonstrated in the following:

 ..  code-block:: rst